badgateway/ketting/readme.md

 #### `resource.fetchAndThrow()`

-This function is identical to `fetch`, except that it will throw a (async) exception if the server responsed with a HTTP error.
+This function is identical to `fetch`, except that it will throw a (async) exception if the server responded with a HTTP error.

 ### Link